yuanchaiyc/Ling471/syllabus.md

 # Syllabus

-The course Computational Methods for Linguistics focuses on learning **how data science methods/tools can be applied in the domain of linguistics**.
+The course Computational Methods for Linguists focuses on learning **how data science methods/tools can be applied in the domain of linguistics**.
 One of the main goals of the course is to familiarize the students with the **basics of programming**, including **general technical versatility skills** required to successfully undertake even the most basic programming tasks.

 ### Learning outcomes
 <details>